Sootopolis/tgbe-tools/readme.md

 ### 3. My Role as Club Admin

-As an admin of my club, I am mainly in charge of inviting players from other clubs to join my club ("looting"/"raiding", as we call it - but as a player can belong to a virtually unlimited number of clubs, I am not actually stealing players away from other clubs).
+As an admin of my club, my main responsibility is to recruit new players by inviting players in other clubs' member lists to join my club. ("Looting" or "raiding", as we call it - but as a player can belong to a virtually unlimited number of clubs, it is not really a steal.)

 To invite a player, an admin must send the player an invitation through an official invitation portal, else risk getting banned by chess.com for spamming.

 Up to 30 invitations are available at any given time on the portal, and once an invitation is used, it will be replenished after exactly 24 hours.

 An invited player can decide to join the club or not.

-I aim to **avoid** inviting players players who:
+I aim to **avoid** inviting players who:

 | filter                                               | reason                                                                                                                                            |
 |------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|